Manage dimensions on custom metadata

 Leading practices

-• For every dimension created, you can review the number of unique dimension values with the Unique [Dimension Name] metric that’s automatically created (see Usage analytics metrics).
+• For every dimension you create, you can review the number of unique dimension values with the Unique [Dimension Name] metric that’s automatically created.

-• For every numeric dimension created, you can measure the dimension value total and average value as well the minimum and maximum values using the following metrics that are automatically created: Average [Dimension Name], [Dimension Name] Maximum, [Dimension Name] Minimum, and [Dimension Name] Sum (see Usage analytics metrics).
+• For every numeric dimension you create, you can measure the dimension value total and average value as well the minimum and maximum values using the following metrics that are automatically created: Average [Dimension Name], [Dimension Name] Maximum, [Dimension Name] Minimum, and [Dimension Name] Sum.

-• Once a dimension is created, only the display name can be edited afterward.
-If you want to further define a custom dimension that you’ve already created (for example, adding the semi-structured dimension option), we recommend creating a new dimension with the desired configuration and then deleting the initial one.
+• After a dimension is created, only the display name can be edited.
+To further define a custom dimension that you’ve already created (for example, adding the semi-structured dimension option), create a new dimension with the desired configuration and then delete the initial one.

 Edit a user-defined dimension name